NikoloQuinones/line-intersections/README.md

 # line-intersections
 Algorithm for Introduction to Algorithms class.
-Given two sets of points on two parallel lines where there is a line segment connecting corresponding points.
-Count the number of intersections.
+Given two sets of *n* points on two parallel lines where there is a line segment connecting corresponding points, count the number of intersections.
+Input starts with a line containing the number of instances of the problem.
+For each instance, the first line is the number of pairs of points.
+The next *n* numbers are the position of points in the first set on the first line.
+The next *n* numbers are the position of points in the second set on the second line.